milanovicn/enigma/README.md

 ### Our WoW factor

-- As new joinners, ENIGMA team takes huge pride in benefit that this app can bring to persons that are new to FIS culture and proceses in our Company.
+- As new joiners, ENIGMA team takes huge pride in benefit that this app can bring to persons that are new to FIS culture and processes in our Company.
-- Simplicity and undemanding use-cases were the next main focus when implementing FIS Dictionary.
+- Simplicity and undemanding use-cases were the next focus when implementing FIS Dictionary.
 - Effectiveness.
 As mentioned, navigation through our dashboard is designed to be effective and intuitive.
 - Have you seen our UI?